solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Import an existing account

 1. Click “Add new”.
 2. Name your wallet by typing in the field near the “pen icon”.
 Create a password and repeat it in the blanks (optional, but highly recommended!).
-Click the switch button near “Import Existing” and type in your secret key in the blank below.
+Click the toggle switch button near “Import Existing” and type in your secret key in the blank below.
 Click "Import Account" to confirm it.

 ![null](/images/rename-again.png)